PG School Board to interview two candidates for superintendent position

 James told board members that in vetting the 14 applications he and Duncan used the criteria identified by the board.
 As an example, if an applicant did not have any district office experience, that person was not considered because district administrative experience was a preferred qualification for the candidates.

-According to the criteria, the successful candidate will have characteristics, skills and experience that include: be a person of integrity and high moral character; have excellent people skills; proven to be an effective leader and communicator; conservative fiscal sense; open minded; transparent; and understands budgeting, Arkansas school law and the Arkansas educational system.
+Some things the board is seeking in a superintendent are integrity and high moral character, excellent people skills, and someone who understands budgeting, Arkansas school law and the Arkansas educational system.

-The successful candidate also will be a student-centered instructional leader; have the ability to learn and support students and staff members; and be a visionary leader who provides innovative options for learning to expand opportunities in career choices, technology and better educational outcomes for students.

 The other top candidates recommended by James were Jonathan Warren, superintendent at Huntsville School District, and Don Sjoberg, recently retired superintendent of schools for Poteau Public Schools in Poteau, Okla.